Williams: Barbara Johns deserves a statue in the U.S. Capitol.

 She paid a price in the aftermath.
 The Ku Klux Klan left its calling card, a burning cross, in her family’s yard.
 For her safety, she moved to Montgomery to live with her firebrand uncle, Vernon Johns, one of the early leaders of the civil rights movement.
 She went on to become a librarian before her death in 1991 at 56.

-“Her likeness would make a powerful statement to the millions who visit the Capitol each year — American visitors, international tourists, and especially school children,” wrote Alice Lynch, former executive director of the Virginia Capitol Foundation, last month in her letter to members of the Commission for Historical Statues in the United States Capitol.
+“Her likeness would make a powerful statement to the millions who visit the Capitol each year — American visitors, international tourists, and especially school children,” wrote Alice Lynch, former executive director of the Virginia Capitol Foundation, in her letter this past month to members of the Commission for Historical Statues in the United States Capitol.

 “Her statue would complement Virginia’s other official statue, George Washington; while he represents the pinnacle of power in government and in the military, Barbara Johns represents the patriotic citizen, who without position or rank, has an equally important voice in our representative democracy.”

-Lynch noted during the hearing that there are no teenagers among those represented in the statue hall.
+Lynch noted during the hearing there are no teenagers among those represented in the statue hall.

 “Imagine the two to three million visitors who will come to the Capitol, many, many of whom are teenagers.
 Imagine if they see a young woman of their age who has transformed our civic society.
 To me, there would be no more powerful statement that Virginia could send to stand alongside Washington...to have a citizen, a teenager, a woman of color, standing beside him.”